nghia-vo/vounwarp/README.md

 # Vounwarp

-### Distortion calibration and correction software for tomography detector systems
+### Distortion calibration and correction software for lens-based detector systems

 **Vounwarp** is an open-source Python package for radial distortion correction